Lekensteyn/pacemaker/README.md

     ffe0: 34 36 2d 53 45 2f 2f 00 53 45 4e 5f 38 35 30 32  46-SE//.SEN_8502
     fff0: 30 30 5f 42 2f 2f 00 00 00 00 00 00 00 00 00     00_B//.........

+## Advanced usage
+Run `./pacemaker.py -h` for more options.
+The most important options are probably `-t` (`--timeout`) and `-x` (`--count`).
+The default timeout is 3 seconds which should be enough for most clients to respond (unless there is a satellite link or something).

+Example to be more patient per heartbeat (5 seconds) and acquire four heartbeat
+responses:

+    ./pacemaker.py -t 5 -x 4

+In theory, the heartbeats can take twenty seconds now, but in practice you will get responses much faster.

 ## Tested clients
 The following clients have been tested against 1.0.1f and leaked memory before the handshake: